 Renata Berkyová is together with Kateřina Čapková and Helena Sadílková member of the coordination team of the Prague Forum.
 She holds an MA degree in the Romani Studies at Charles University, Prague.
 Her main area of academic interest is the history of the Romani people of Czechoslovakia from the Second World War to the present.
 She is the co-author of a unique documentary film, LETY (2019), on the post-war history of the concentration camp for “Gypsies”, which was in the town of Lety near Písek, south Bohemia, and the documentary short Stíny romského holocaustu (Shadows of the Holocaust of the Roma, 2014).
 She also contributed to developing the landscape architecture competition for the new Memorial to the Holocaust of the Roma at Lety, which was held by the Museum of Romani Culture in 2019.
+She is an editor of the Romano džaniben magazine since 2020.
 She regularly contributes commentaries and feature articles to the Romea.cz website, to the Czech Government’s HateFree Culture project, and to Romano voďi (Romani Soul) magazine.
 For her poetry, Renata was awarded the Milena Hübschmannová Literature Prize in 2006.

 Members of Steering Committee

 Researcher at the National Centre for Scientific Research (CNRS) in Paris, member of the Centre Georg Simmel, École des hautes études en sciences sociales (EHESS), Paris